pawelszymanski/civilization/DEV.md

 ## WORKING ON
-- add tile feature / resource / improvement validation
+- create sample map and put it in main menu

 ## TODO
 - html renderer: map wrapping
-- create sample map and put it in main menu
 - move new map option to create game popup

 -- GENERAL
 - options popup
 - map details: map name and description
+- on terrain change validate tile terrain id it makes sense

 -- CANVAS
 - canvas: draw full canvas on the OnInit